Ethyl benzoate

-Ethyl benzoate, C9H10O2, is the ester formed by the condensation of benzoic acid and ethanol.
+Ethyl benzoate, C9H10O2, is an ester formed by the condensation of benzoic acid and ethanol.
 It is a colorless liquid that is almost insoluble in water, but miscible with most organic solvents.

 As with many volatile esters, ethyl benzoate has a pleasant odor described as sweet, wintergreen, fruity, medicinal, cherry and grape.
 It is a component of some fragrances and artificial fruit flavors.

 Preparation

-A simple and commonly used method for the preparation of ethyl benzoate in laboratory is the acidic esterification of benzoic acid with ethanol and sulfuric acid as catalyst:
+A simple and commonly used method for the preparation of ethyl benzoate in the laboratory is the acidic esterification of benzoic acid with ethanol and sulfuric acid as catalyst: